icalbalino/intro-to-algorithms-with-js/README.md

     until... <br>
     ... another fn is called:
-    - Pause the current execution and start at step 1. <br>
+    - Pause the current execution and start at step 1.

     ... a return is hit:
     - Pop the current Fn off the stack.
     - Resume executing the previous Fn.